-- (a) Preference in the selection and allocation of vacation time shall be determined on the basis of service seniority within a vacation group.
-Vacation group, for the purpose of vacation preference, is a group of employees who are required to cover for one another during vacation periods.
-Where employees choose to split their vacation, their second choice of vacation time shall be made only after all other employees concerned have made their initial selection. - (b) Regular vacations shall have priority over carryover vacation time during the prime-time vacation period.
+Preference in the selection and allocation of vacation time shall be determined on the basis of service seniority within a vacation group.
+A vacation group, for the purpose of vacation preference, is a group of employees who are required to cover for one another during vacation periods.
+Where employees choose to split their vacation, their second choice of vacation time shall be made only after all other employees concerned have made their initial selection.